winduum/winduum-docs/docs/migrations/winduum-stimulus-v3.md

 The new action is synchronous at the Winduum layer and accepts only the core `toggleDetails` options.
 See the [Details documentation](/docs/components/details).

-## 4. Rebuild Drawer markup and values
+## 4. Rebuild Drawer markup and use native commands

-The Drawer controller still exposes `show`, `close` and `toggle`, but it now works with Winduum 3's dialog, scroller and content structure.
+The Drawer controller no longer exposes `show`, `close` or `toggle`.
+Open and close the native dialog with Invoker Commands, as with Popover.
 Add `.x-drawer-scroller` between the dialog and its content, keep `data-x-drawer-target="content"` on the visible panel, and remove the old `inert` state and scroll/dismiss actions.

 ::: code-group
 ```html [Winduum 2]